matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 ## Security considerations

-The invited server now knows some of the servers that are in the room without having to join, which could be undesireable if the room is private.
+The invited server now knows some of the servers that are in the room without having to join, which could be undesirable if the room is private.

 ## Unstable prefix